stas-sultanov/azure-monitor-telemetry/doc/readme.md

 	}
 );

-// Create a telemetry client using the telemetry publisher var telemetryClient = new TelemetryClient(telemetryPublisher);
+// create a telemetry client using the telemetry publisher var telemetryClient = new TelemetryClient(telemetryPublisher);

-// Sample function that generates a new activity ID var getActivityId = () => Guid.NewGuid().ToString();
+// sample function that generates a new activity ID var getActivityId = () => Guid.NewGuid().ToString();

-// Create an HTTP client handler that tracks dependencies var handler = new TelemetryTrackedHttpClientHandler(telemetryClient, getActivityId);
+// create an HTTP client handler that tracks dependencies var handler = new TelemetryTrackedHttpClientHandler(telemetryClient, getActivityId);

-// Create an HTTP client using the telemetry-tracked handler using var httpClient = new HttpClient(handler);
+// create an HTTP client using the telemetry-tracked handler using var httpClient = new HttpClient(handler);

-// Execute an HTTP GET request and track request telemetry _ = await httpClient.GetAsync("INSERT HTTP URI HERE");
+// execute an HTTP GET request and track request telemetry _ = await httpClient.GetAsync("INSERT HTTP URI HERE");

-// Publish the collected telemetry
+// publish the collected telemetry data
 _ = await telemetryClient.PublishAsync();
 ```